 The loan matures and is payable __ months from the date the loan is advanced

-The loan Facility can be paid back by the Borrower prior to the maturity date.
+The loan Facility can be paid back by the Borrower prior to the maturity date, provided that the interest payment shall also be paid at the time of the repayment.

 The Facility may be prepaid in whole or in part at any time (subject to the notice periods provided hereunder) without penalty.